 101.00.1 Off Campus Jurisdiction.
 OSSJA has jurisdiction over academic or social misconduct by students that occurs on UC Davis property or involving campus functions, activities, equipment, facilities or locations that are operated under the University's control.
-OSSJA off-campus jurisdiction.

-not involve campus functions, equipment or facilities as described below.
+OSSJA also has jurisdiction over conduct that occurs outside of UC Davis property or that does not involve campus functions, equipment or facilities as described below.